BBC-Data-Unit/child-protection-plans/README.md

 * Bar chart: Areas with the highest rates of child protection plans
 * Table: Rise in child protection plans
-* Multiple column chart: Rise in child protection cases
+* Multiple column chart: Rise in child protection cases (generated using the R package ggplot2)